AndersenMattias/AndersenMattias/README.md

 ## About me
-**The structure of the web has always interested me.**.
+**The structure of the web has always interested me**.
 I had worked in the security sector for a couple of years when I made the decision to shift careers in 2019.
 Prior to beginning my higher vocational education, I had no knowledge of programming, frontend, backend, or fullstack roles.
 Three years later, my degree is now complete, and my journey has only just begun.

 **Since then I haven't stopped learning and creating.**